PrivacyLx/devops/README.md

 (encryption/decryption utility for Ansible data files), an example command looks
 like:

-`ansible-vault encrypt_string 'ssh-ed25519 XXX' --name sshkey`
+`cd ansible ; ansible-vault encrypt_string 'ssh-ed25519 XXX' --name sshkey`

 Example of `users.yml` that will add the user `exampleusr`: